ofallonlabs/saeedmirshekari/_src/blog/2022-05-19-the-talent-gap-in-data-science-today-and-tomorrow.md

-If you are **transitioning to data science** field or seeking a job in this department, you must be skilled in programming (Python, R, etc.), **machine learning**, mathematics, and statistics to extract insights from the data sets.
+If you are transitioning to data science field or seeking a job in this department, you must be skilled in programming (Python, R, etc.), machine learning, mathematics, and statistics to extract insights from the data sets.

 ## [](<>)Evolution of Data Science & Data Scientist Requirements

-Since 2012, **data science** has been a hot topic in the education and business industry.
-The Harvard Business *[Review](https://hbr.org/2019/01/data-science-and-the-art-of-persuasion)* predicted that **Data Science** would be the next best thing and the most promising career choice in the 21st century.
+Since 2012, data science has been a hot topic in the education and business industry.
+The Harvard Business *[Review](https://hbr.org/2019/01/data-science-and-the-art-of-persuasion)* predicted that Data Science would be the next best thing and the most promising career choice in the 21st century.